-Health a nd Safety Implem entation Programs 2021-2025 2025-2030 Annual Ongoing HS-G. A B financial assistance for and retrofitting building port property owners in applying for and accessing r eligible low-income individuals for constructing ngs to be more energy efficient and for the bon-emitting appliances.
-(PSP/SO/PI) ✓ Impleme ents Which Policy(ies) HS-G.4 Respo nsible Department(s) Board of Supervisors County Administrative Officer HS-G. ₿ € centers in locations ac dinate with Cities to identify and map cooling cessible to vulnerable populations and establish ure triggers for when they will be opened. ✓ Impleme ents Which Policy(ies) HS-G.5 Respo nsible Department(s) Department of Public Health HS-G. C ₽ immediate assistance a numbers of vulnerable for opening the Immed (such as temperature the following essential rese Assistance and Emerg k with community based organizations to site and emergency shelter hubs in areas with high populations and establish climate related triggers diate Assistance and Emergency Shelter Hubs hresholds and air quality thresholds).
-The sources shall be made available at Immediate ency Shelter Hubs: health programming and ater, refrigeration, charging stations, basic medical hergency supplies. ✓ Impleme ents Which Policy(ies) HS-G.6 Respo nsible Department(s) Department of Public Works & and Planning Department of Public Health HS-G.DE The County shall identify corridors, particularly pedestrian pathways and bikeways that connect transit stations to nearby residential areas and public spaces, with the greatest need for shade and impermeable surfaces.
-Project implementation shall be prioritized in disadvantaged unincorporated communities. ✓ Impleme ents Which Policy(ies) HS-G.7 Respo nsible Department(s) Department of Public Works and Planning
+Health a Health and Safety Implementation Programs Ongoing HS-G .A financial assistance for and retrofitting building oort property owners in applying for and accessing religible low-income individuals for constructing ags to be more energy efficient and for the bon-emitting appliances.
+(PSP/SO/PI) √ Implem Implements Which Policy(ies) HS-G.4 Respo onsible Department(s) Board of Supervisors County Administrative Officer HS-G.B The County shall coordinate with Cities to identify and map cooling centers in locations accessible to vulnerable populations and establish standardized temperature triggers for when they will be opened.
+(PSP/SO/PI) ✓ Implem Implements Which Policy(ies) HS-G.5 Respo Responsible Department(s) Department of Public Health HS-G.C • ✓ Implem ents Which Policy(ies) HS-G.6 Respo Responsible Department(s) Department of Public Works & and Planning Department of Public Health HS-G.D HS-G.D The County shall identify corridors, particularly pedestrian pathways and bikeways that connect transit stations to nearby residential areas and public spaces, with the greatest need for shade and impermeable surfaces.
+Project implementation shall be prioritized in disadvantaged unincorporated communities. ✓ Implem Implements Which Policy(ies) HS-G.7 Respo onsible Department(s) Department of Public Works and Planning

-Health a nd Safety Implem entation Programs 2021-2025 2025-2030 Annual Ongoing HS-G. E ₽ Impleme ents Which Policy(ies) HS-G.8 Respo onsible Department(s) Agricultural Commissioner HS-H.A Ordinance as necessar this element.
-(RDR) nd and enforce the Fresno County Noise y consistent with the policies and standards within ✓ Implements Which Policy(ies) HS-H.1 through HS-H.9 Responsible Department(s) Department of Public Health Sheriff's Department • HS-H.B The County shall deve includes: lop an effective noise control program that a.
+Health c and Safety Implem entation Programs 2021-2025 2025-2030 Annual Ongoing HS-G .E HS-G_E The County shall work with the University of California Cooperative Extension and the Farm Bureau to develop an education and outreach campaign best suited to agricultural producers in the county, that increases field observation and monitoring and provides climate information services to agricultural producers in the County.
+Climate information services shall include early warnings systems for extreme weather events and estimates weather and climate impacts on crop and livestock operations. ✓ Implem ents Which Policy(ies) HS-G.8 Respo onsible Department(s) Agricultural Commissioner HS-H.A • nd and enforce the Fresno County Noise y consistent with the policies and standards within Implements Which Policy(ies) HS-H.1 through HS-H.9 • Respo onsible Department(s) Department of Public Health Sheriff's Department HS-H.B The County shall deve elop an effective noise control program that a.
 An ordinance (1) defining acceptable noise levels based on land use, (2) setting forth monitoring methodology and determination of violations, (3) defining exemptions and variance procedures, and (4) delineating enforcement and abatement procedures; and b.
 A public information program to inform county residents of the impact of noise on their lives.
-(RDR) Impleme ents Which Policy(ies) HS-H.5 Respo Environmental Justice Implementation Programs Annual Ondoind EJ-A.A During the development review process, the County shall ensure that adequate measures, including but not limited to, landscaping, buffers, and setbacks are incorporated into each project to minimize potential ~
+(RDR) Implem ents Which Policy(ies) HS-H.5 Respo onsible Department(s) Department of Public Works and Planning Department of Public Health Environmental Justice Implementation Programs 2021-2025 2025-2030 Annual Ongoing EJ-A.A During the development review process, the County shall ensure that adequate measures, including but not limited to, landscaping, buffers, and setbacks are incorporated into each project to minimize potential ✓